internet-relay-chat/IRCP/README.md

 Next, every channel is joined with a `WHO` command sent & every new nick found gets a `WHOIS`.

-Everything is done in a heavily throttled manner for stealth to avoid detection.
+Everything is done in a *carefully* throttled manner for stealth to avoid detection.
+An extensive amount research on IRC daemons, services, & common practices used by network administrators was done & has fine tuned this project to be able to evade common triggers that thwart *(finally got to use this word)* what we are doing.

 ## Opt-out
 The IRC networks we scanned are PUBLIC networks...any person can freely connect & parse the same information.
 Send your hate mail to [scan@internetrelaychat.org](mailto://scan@internetrelaychat.org)